Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 For example, proxy traffic is much cheaper since it’s impossible to determine whether the user is unique or not and from what GEO they are from.

-Desktop traffic is often cheaper than mobile traffic.
-Traditionally, traffic from Tier 3 countries is a lot cheaper than traffic from the USA, the UK, Australia, or Tier 2 countries.
+Desktop traffic is often cheaper than from mobile devices.
+Traditionally, traffic from Tier 3 countries is cheaper than that from the USA, the UK, Australia, or Tier 2 countries.
 But not always.
 South African users are evaluated almost as highly as the Tier-1 audience.

 Publishers can group all traffic they deliver by country and check how each GEO performs.
 They can also monitor the volume of clicks generated by each ad placement.
-It happens too often when a simple switch of ad placement location can improve CTRs and Clicks metrics and eventually amp CPMs.
+It happens too often when a simple switch of ad placement location can improve CTRs and Clicks metrics and strategically heighten CPMs.

 Statistics Dashboard

-Publishers Statistics is the key to managing your profit
+Publishers' Statistics is key to managing testing and profit objectives

-These were the saddest mistakes of website monetization that every publisher can make.
+Above were the saddest mistakes of website monetization that every publisher can make.
 Nothing fatal, as you can see.
-You can fix any of those pitfalls on your own or ask for our managers’ help.
+You can ensure and fix any of those pitfalls on your own or ask for our managers’ help.
 We have a bunch of indirect difficulties that can block your opportunities to grow income.
-Shall we list them now?
+Let’s list them below.

-1. You create a website not for the people but for search engine algorithms
+1. You create a website not for people but for search engine algorithms

 What did you create your website for?
 Most likely, you’ll say “to make money.”
 And that’s natural!

-But will you be able to earn money if users will immediately leave your website and then stop coming altogether?
+But will you be able to earn revenue if users immediately leave your site and then stop coming altogether?
 The answer is obvious.
-Without traffic, you won’t achieve anything.
 So, what should you do?

-Create a website for organic human traffic, for real people with real needs.
+Create a website for organic human traffic with SEO best strategies, for real people with real needs.
 And by that, we mean:

-Add value to trending topics, answer questions, provide useful tools and services.
+Add value to trending topics, answer questions, provide useful tools, methods, and services.
 Your content will not necessarily be analytical articles or reviews.
 It can be file storage or an MP3 collection with an open license.

-And people will come; they’ll eagerly wait for your next post, write reviews and comments, share your content, and recommend your services to their friends and peers.
+And people will come; they’ll eagerly wait for your next post, write reviews and comments, share their preferences and your content, and recommend your services to their friends and peers.

-Like we said earlier, quality content is rewarded both by users and search engines.
-But it only works if there is demand for your content.
-Otherwise, you will supply premium content to nobody and gain nothing.
+Like we said earlier, high-quality content is rewarded both by the audience and search engines.
+But it only works if there is demand.
+Otherwise, you assist nobody and gain nothing.
 It would help if you always stayed in the market.

 Marc Andreessen wrote The only thing that matters for THE PMARCA GUIDE TO STARTUPS.
 In it, he states: